schnappv/datum/README.md

 - SQL conversion parameters:
      - `sql_q`: the SQLite query as a string
-     - `access_obj`: the Access class object being used
+     - `a`: the Access class object being used

 - Methods:
     - `Access.query()`: queries the object based off on SQLite select command and returns a `pandas` dataframe for usage